pressureless/paper_md/papers/Regularized/Regularized.md

 So far we showed how to use regularized Kelvinlets to construct grablike deformations guided by the brush tip displacement.
 However, other sculpting operations assign an affine transformation, instead of a translation, to the brush.
 A typical example is the twist brush which defines a rotation centered at x0.
 Similarly, scale and pinch brushes are generated based on affine transformations.
 In order to augment these brushes with elastic response, we propose to extend the formulation of regularized Kelvinlets by replacing the vector-based load distribution with a matrix-based distribution.

 Our approach leverages the linearity of the elastostatics equation with respect to differentiation.
-More specifically, given a regular- ized Kelvinlet uε and its associated force vector f , we compute the directional derivative д·∇ of (2) along the vector д, yielding
+More specifically, given a regularized Kelvinlet uε and its associated force vector f , we compute the directional derivative д·∇ of (2) along the vector д, yielding

 $$